Local well-posedness of the higher-dimensional $b$-equation: Introduction

 \subsection{Background}

-In 1966, Arnold \cite{arnold1966} showed that Euler's equation for the motion of an incompressible fluid arises as the geodesic equation of the right-invariant $L^2$-metric on the group of volume-preserving diffeomorphisms.
+Mechanics on Lie groups began with Poincar\'{e} \cite{poincare1901forme}.
+In 1966, Arnold \cite{arnold1966} extended this to the infinite-dimensional setting, and derived Euler's equation for the motion of an incompressible, perfect fluid as the geodesic equation of the right-invariant $L^2$-metric on the group of volume-preserving diffeomorphisms.
 Since then, many other PDEs from physics, mostly hydrodynamics, have been recast as geodesics of a right-invariant metric (and more generally, a right-invariant connection) on an appropriate diffeomorphism group.
+Such equations are called Euler-Arnold equations.
 Examples include the Camassa-Holm \cite{camassa1993integrable,kouranbaeva1999camassa,misiolek1998shallow}, the Hunter-Saxton \cite{hunter1991dynamics,lenells2007hunter}, the modified Constantin-Lax-Majda \cite{constantin1985simple,escher2010}, the Korteweg-De Vries \cite{ovsienko1987korteweg}, and the Degasperis-Procesi shallow water equation \cite{Kolev2009}.
 There are many other interesting examples; see \cite{arnold1998topological,vizman2008} for more.

-Interpreting PDEs as geodesic equations on infinite-dimensional Lie groups has been used to obtain local well-posedness results.
-Ebin and Marsden \cite{ebin1970groups} famously used the geometric interpretation of the incompressible Euler equation to prove local well-posedness on an arbitrary compact manifold.
+Interpreting PDEs as geodesic equations on infinite-dimensional Lie groups has been used to obtain local well-posedness results, due originally to Ebin and Marsden \cite{ebin1970groups}, who famously used the geometric interpretation of the incompressible Euler equation to prove local well-posedness on an arbitrary compact manifold.
 They smoothly extended the metric and the geodesic spray from the Fr\'{e}chet manifold of smooth diffeomorphisms to the Hilbert manifold of $H^k$ diffeomorphisms, allowing one to apply the Picard-Lindel\"{o}f theorem.
 By showing that there is no loss of spatial regularity during the time evolution, they were able to transfer their local well-posedness result on the finite regularity Sobolev spaces to the smooth category.
 This idea of smoothly extending the spray was then used by Bauer, Constantin, Escher, Gay-Balmaz, Kolev, and others \cite{constantin2003geodesic,gay2009well,escher2011degasperis,escher2014fractional,bauer2015local,bauer2020wellposedness} to obtain similar local well-posedness results for geodesics on diffeomorphism groups with various inertia operators.
-Herein, we observe that the higher-dimensional $b$-equation admits a geometric interpretation, and apply this classic argument of Ebin and Marsden to show local well-posedness.

 We are concerned in this article with the $n$-dimensional family of $b$-equations, which take the form